 Third year English continues the work of English 10 in preparing students for the Common Core Regents Exam.
 This course continues the practice of close-reading, of writing text-based arguments.
 However, in this course the focus is American Literature.
 As in English 9 and 10, non-fiction texts and novels are both studied in depth.
-All 11th graders are scheduled to take the New York ELA Regents.
+All 11th graders are scheduled to take the New York ELA Regents in June.
+(1 credit at the end of each term)